 Much of this educational work was fostered by Raymond Reynolds and Bethan Wyn-Jones and has been recognised with national awards (e.g. Ward Cup).

 In 2008 we recognised that the long-term future of the practical conservation work would require significant core-funding and by the summer of 2011 we had raised almost £400,000.
+Today we are regional partners in the EU Life 14 Red Squirrels United project.

 The same year, the Trust rebranded as “Red Squirrels Trust Wales” and rolled out a landscape wide project to remove grey squirrels from large areas of Gwynedd.